Certified Source Blog

 There are many valid social media platforms from which you can exert yourself as a professional and broadcast your job search.
 Facebook, Instagram, Twitter, blogs and Youtube are all acceptable venues.
 They are more casual and often toe the line between both professional and personal platforms.
 If you are looking for a more specialized, formal job search engine, you might consider sites like LinkedIn, CareerBuilder, or GooglePlus.

 It is also important to consider your industry and choose a social media platform more tailored for your line of work.
-If you work in the arts or media, perhaps a more visual form of social media, like Instagram or Youtube, are the more fitting choice.
+If you work in the arts or media, perhaps a more visual form of social media, like Instagram or Youtube, is the more fitting choice.
 If you are an entrepreneur or business person, perhaps LinkedIn would best showcase you.

 Networking and Online Communities